guendto/jomiel-client-demos/README.md

 # jomiel-examples

-`jomiel-examples` is a selection of examples written in a number of _different modern programming languages_.
-These examples show how the [jomiel] inquiries are made -- and the responses are handled -- using different programming languages.
+`jomiel-examples` is a selection of examples written in _different modern programming languages_ showing how the [jomiel] inquiries are made and the responses are handled.

 ![Example](./docs/examples/nodejs-framed.svg)